yash1th-yerra/NetFlix-Clone-JavaScript/Readme.md

 ### Netflix Clone
 A simple clone inspired by Netflix, where users interact with a simulated Netflix interface.
-The project demonstrates basic game mechanics and interactive elements.
+The project demonstrates basic app mechanics and interactive elements.
+This clone is developed to demonstrate my javascript skills

 - **Features:**
   - Simulated Netflix browsing experience.